andrewharvey/srtm-stylesheets/README.md

 # About
-This package contains a set of shell scripts for working with NASA SRTM DEM data, gdaldem based stylesheets for creating shaded relief maps, Mapnik stylesheets for making contours maps, and a TileStache configuration for sandwiching the shaded relief and contour maps.
+This package contains a set of shell scripts for working with NASA SRTM DEM data, gdaldem based stylesheets for creating shaded relief and/or hypsometric tinted maps, Mapnik stylesheets for making contours maps and a TileStache configuration for sandwiching or compositing the shaded relief and contour maps.

 ![SRTM3 Hillshaded, Color Relief Contour Map](http://tianjara.net/hosted/srtm3-stylesheet-git-preview.png)